sabrinahu5/starter-project-2023-v2/README.md

 - [tRPC](https://trpc.io): Allows us to build and consume typesafe APIs from our Next.js backend (API routes) without schemas or code generation
 - [Prisma](https://www.prisma.io): A Typescript ORM ([object-relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) that allows you to query and manage your database in a typesafe manner

+### Testing frameworks

+You [may not](https://www.youtube.com/watch?v=ZGKGb109-I4) need to write tests for your project, but if you do, check out [Cypress](https://www.cypress.io)!
+It's a great end-to-end testing framework that is visual and easy to work with.

 ### Databases

 Here is a great [guide](https://www.youtube.com/watch?v=cC6HFd1zcbo) on picking databases.